New Puppy Crate Training is a Good Thing

 3. When the time increases as your little four-pawed sweetie’s bladder habits are less frequent, you will feel assured when you leave them in the crate overnight or when you have to leave for awhile.

-4. Be sure to line the crate with a cozy blanket or bed plus one of your tee shirts or a small blanket that has your scent on it.
+4. Be sure to line the crate with a cozy blanket or crate liner plus one of your tee shirts or a small blanket that has your scent on it.
 This will further get your new pet feeling secure that the crate is their sanctuary.

 5. Covering the top and/or one side of the crate will add another layer of security to your dog’s need to feel like they are not totally exposed.